Jahia/jahia-dev/README.md

 ## Notes on project naming

-`dxm` is the public repository for DXM Core.
+`jahia` is the public repository for DXM Core.

-`dxm-pack` is the public repository for core packaging project.
+`jahia-pack` is the public repository for core packaging project.

-`dxm-dev` is the development environment project for community.
+`jahia-dev` is the development environment project for community.

 ## Proposing a patch to the DXM Core team

 Even if you don't have write access to the repositories, you can still do a Pull Request to propose your patch.
 You need to create a fork of the repositories you want to change.
 Once your fork is created, you will use it to push your changes and create the Pull Request.
 Pull Request generic usage can be seen at : https://help.github.com/articles/using-pull-requests/

-On https://github.com/Jahia/dxm (or another repository page), click on "Fork" button on the top-right.
+On https://github.com/Jahia/jahia (or another repository page), click on "Fork" button on the top-right.
 Jahia Employees can directly fork -private repositories instead of public mirrors.

 Once you have forked the project, you clone it locally as you would normally do:
 ```
-git clone git@github.com:username/dxm.git
+git clone git@github.com:username/jahia.git
 ```
-This will create a `dxm` directory on your system.
+This will create a `jahia` directory on your system.

 Once you have forked and locally cloned the project, you need to tell git about the upstream version of your fork.
 When you clone a repository locally, git records the remote repository from which the local copy was cloned so that it knows where to fetch and push code.
 You can retrieve the list of remote repositories your local copy knows about by performing `git remote -v`, which will list the name of known remotes as well as their associated fetch and push URIs (usually, both the same).
 By default, the remote repository from which you cloned is named `origin`.
-So, in the above example where you cloned your `dxm` fork, performing `git remote -v` will result in the following result:
+So, in the above example where you cloned your `jahia` fork, performing `git remote -v` will result in the following result:
 ```
-origin	git@github.com:username/dxm.git (fetch)
+origin	git@github.com:username/jahia.git (fetch)
-origin	git@github.com:username/dxm.git (push)
+origin	git@github.com:username/jahia.git (push)
 ```

 Since your local repository is a clone of your fork, you need to be able to make sure it is up to date with the